The best Sony portrait lenses

 |

-The tropicalised lens offers good performance, in particular exceptional sharpness from f/2.8.
+The weather-sealed lens offers good performance, in particular exceptional sharpness from f/2.8.
 The bokeh is pleasant, although it could be better.
 In backlighting, the lens controls flare and chromatic aberrations, while distortion and vignetting are present but can be corrected in post-production.

 In short, the Tamron is an excellent choice for portrait, sports and nature photography, thanks to its wide aperture and effective autofocus.
-It stands out for its stabilisation, compact size and excellent value for money.
+It stands out for its stabilization, compact size and excellent value for money.
 In my opinion, it is an interesting alternative to the much more expensive Sony FE lenses.

 Sigma 70-200mm f/2.8 DG DN OS Sports